Bambusstock/Chaname/README.md

 #### `chaname.mentionMulti` (Default: true)

-Define if a user could mention more then one user.
+Define if a user could mention more than one user.

 #### `chaname.send` (Default: true)